src-d/guide/developer-community/tech-talks.md

 #### Schedule

 Schedule, order and times varies from event to event.
 Always try to accommodate local lunch times.
+Consider a good speaker for after lunch when energy levels are usually low and not putting the best speaker as the first one (as people might be late).

 __Pro tip__: Lightnings are 15min long with no Q&A. Always best not to put them after each other since we'll run behind schedule.

+After the last two editions, we started discussing both starting a little later in the day and having sessions of 45min instead of 1h.

+## Attendees

+As attendance rates are very volatile and hard to predict, we've recently been thinking of implementing some sort of upfront commitment, to ensure we can plan ahead.
+We discussed charging a fee but also allowing everyone who can't afford that to write us and still get a free ticket - or asking those to volunteer to help out throughout the day, etc.

-## Eventbrite
+#### Eventbrite

 Our Eventbrite account details are secretly held by Esther - simply because this repo is public :)